Cross: JoAnne Musick, Criminal Law From Both Sides Now

 Q. After graduating college, you went to work in the “real world” before going to law school.
 Did your work experience make you want to go back to school?
 Was there a burning desire to be a lawyer, or did law just happen to be the place you landed?
 Most lawyers go straight to law school from college, and never experience the real world as a non-lawyer.
 Did you learn anything that carried forward into your legal education?

 A. The “real world” was something of a necessity for me.
 I worked my way through college and used my employer’s college program to earn tuition reimbursement: the higher the grade, the greater the reimbursement.
-Thankfully, they allowed me to adjust my work hours for full-time work comprised of Monday, Wednesday and Friday so I could attend college all day Tuesday and Thursday.
-I had always thought I would go to law school but fell in love with my undergraduate accounting and finance classes.
+Thankfully, they allowed me to adjust my work hours for full-time work comprised of Monday, Wednesday, and Friday so I could attend college all day Tuesday and Thursday.
+There were periods when I faced time shortage and sometimes I felt i need help with my assignment and other works.
+Some of my friends used to benefit from writing services, but I somehow managed to organize and got through the coursework on time!
+It’s funny how I had always thought I would go to law school but fell in love with my undergraduate accounting and finance classes.

 Derailing my plans for law school, I worked as an accountant and sat for the CPA exam.
 However, I soon grew tired of the monotony.
 I switched my focus into computer programming and technology.
 Luckily, the major grocery retailer I was working for had just the fit and I moved to their IT department, where I planned and installed Texas’ first satellite system for credit card processing at the register.
 Slowly but surely, I again grew tired of the predictability of my work.
 Sure, there were new projects, but they were really all the same.